Local List of Heritage Assets

 The map shows public structures and features identified in Historic England’s Listing and our Local List of Heritage Assets where they are owned and maintained by the council.
 You can search for an address or area, and zoom in and out of the map using the plus and minus buttons.

-Specific thematic criteria have been produced for street lighting (PDF 1.2MB) and letterboxes [PDF 478kb] in the city, due to the number of historic examples that survive.
+Specific thematic criteria have been produced for street lighting and letterboxes in the city, due to the number of historic examples that survive.
 The thematic criteria document in each case provides a list of known examples that have been included on the local list.

 Find out if you can make changes to a Locally Listed Heritage Asset

 Unlike listing at a national level, local listing does not provide further legislative controls and does not affect when planning permission is required.
-However, when planning permission is required, the 'special interest' of a locally listed asset will be taken into account.
+However, when planning permission is required, the 'special interest' of a locally listed asset will be considered.